-(a) The board shall have the authority to deny an application for a license by, place restrictions or conditions on the license of, or revoke or suspend the license of, a physician assistant for, but not limited to, those grounds set forth in W.S.
-33-26-508 and any of the following reasons if the physician assistant:
+- (a) The board shall have the authority to deny an application for a license by, place restrictions or conditions on the license of, or revoke or suspend the license of, a physician assistant for, but not limited to, those grounds set forth in W.S.
+33-26-402, 33-26-508 and any of the following reasons if the physician assistant:

+- (i) Has held himself or herself out, or permitted another to represent him or her, as a licensed physician.

+- (ii) Repealed.

+- (iii) Repealed.

+- (iv) Repealed.

+- (v) Repealed.

-- (i) Has held himself or herself out, or permitted another to represent him or her, as a licensed physician; or, - (ii) Deleted. - (iii) Deleted. - (iv) The supervising physician's right to employ a physician assistant has been withdrawn. - (v) Deleted. - (b) A hearing to deny an application for licensure or for reactivation of a license, place restrictions or conditions on a license, or to revoke or suspend a license, of a physician assistant, shall be conducted following the procedure set forth in Chapter 7 of these rules.
-If the board denies the license application, places restrictions or conditions on a license, or revokes, suspends or takes other action against a license, it shall issue a final order reflecting such action supported by findings of fact and conclusions of law. - (c) On the date of issuance of such final order, the executive director shall send a copy of such order to the applicant by certified mail at the address shown on the application or at the most recent address provided by the licensee. - Section 14.
+- (b) A hearing to deny an application for licensure or for reactivation of a license, place restrictions or conditions on a license, or to revoke or suspend a license, of a physician assistant, shall be conducted following the procedure set forth in Chapter 7 of these rules.
+If the board denies the license application, places restrictions or conditions on a license, or revokes, suspends or takes other action against a license, it shall issue a final order reflecting such action supported by findings of fact and conclusions of law.

+- (c) On the date of issuance of such final order, the executive director shall send a copy of such order to the applicant by certified mail at the address shown on the application or at the most recent address provided by the licensee.

+- Section 14.
 Appeal following denial of initial license application, reinstatement or reactivation.
 An applicant who is denied a license, reinstatement or reactivation of a physician assistant license may appeal such final order to the district court pursuant to W.S.
+16-3-114.

-16-3-114. - Section 15.
-Deleted. - Section 16.
+- Section 15.
 Repealed.

+- Section 16.
+Repealed.

-Section 17.
-Prescription of drugs.
+- Section 17.
+Repealed.

+- Section 18.
+General provisions.

+- (a) The supervising physician or supervising physician assistant shall notify the board of any change of practice location or supervisory status of a physician assistant licensed in the state of Wyoming, and working under the supervising physician's or supervising physician assistant's supervision, within thirty (30) days of the effective date of such change.